Wandly Yazid: Achievements

 Proficient in four instruments–piano, violin, clarinet and saxophone, Pak Wandly also wrote music scores.
 He formed the Wandy Yazid Orkestra, Wandy Five and the Megawati Orkestra (with The Radio Malaya) all in 1952, as well as set up his own record label.

 He composed music for films by the Nusantara Film Company such as Angin Berpesan (1954), where he composed the song Kasih Bermula, accompanied by the Megawati Orkestra, which he conducted.

 Wandly received an award for the music direction of Hassan's Homecoming (1954) for the Malayan Film Unit (now National Film Development Corporation Malaysia) or FINAS.
 Directed by Mohd Zain Hussain, this documentary was screened at the 8th Edinburgh International Film Festival (1954) and won Best Film (Non-Drama) at the 2nd Southeast Asia Film Festival, Singapore in 1955.

 In 1956, he performed with the Singapore Symphony Orchestra as a violinist.

 In 1959, Wandly founded the Fajar Record Company, where he composed and arranged songs, and accompanied singers like Julie Sudiro, Orchid Abdullah and Rosiah Chik.
 He also trained those who later became successful including Ernie Djohan and Rafeah Buang.

-The 1960s saw him composing and arranging songs and background music for more than 13 classic films under Cathay-Keris Films (now Cathay Organisation), including Hang Jebat (1961), Jalak Lenteng (1961), Lanchang Kuning (1962), Panglima Besi (1964), Kasih Ibu (1965), Naga di Tasik Cini (1966) and Gurindam Jiwa (1966) and many others.
+The 1960s saw him composing and arranging songs and background music for more than 13 classic films under Cathay-Keris Films (now Cathay Organisation), including Hang Jebat (1961), Jalak Lenteng (1961), Lanchang Kuning (1962), Panglima Besi (1964), Kasih Ibu (1965), Gurindam Jiwa (1965), Naga di Tasik Cini (1966), and many others.
 Gurindam Jiwa was to become a popular film, mostly due to his composition of the theme song, also titled Gurindam Jiwa.
 Originally sung by R. Ismail and Rafeah Buang, with lyrics by Hamzah Hussein, the song remains an evergreen favourite for many fans until today.
 Wandly was also appointed Music Director of Cathay-Keris Films during this time.

 In the 1970s, Pak Wandly composed and arranged songs and background music for television programmes like Pesta Pop, as well as radio programmes.

 In 1976, he became a violinist and member of the Singapore Broadcasting Corporation (now MediaCorp) Orchestra.

 He later formed his own band, Café Vienna Trio, with Mr Ahmad Jarr and Mr Ahmad Sahab.
 They played classical and commercial music at Holiday Inn.
 He also gave solo piano performances at major hotels.